istikharahmad/SelfHealingFramework-CSharp/README.md

 # SelfHealingFramework-CSharp
-Reusable self-healing test framework in C# for Selenium
+A reusable self-healing test automation framework in C# using Selenium WebDriver.